actuator/imou/imou-life-6.8.0.md

 ## Vulnerability Report (Revised)

 ### Introduction:
-This vulnerability report outlines a potential security flaw identified in the `com.mm.android.smartlifeiot` app's exported activity: `com.mm.android.easy4ip.MainActivity`.
+This vulnerability report outlines a security flaw identified in the `com.mm.android.smartlifeiot` app's exported activity: `com.mm.android.easy4ip.MainActivity`.
 An attacker can leverage this flaw using a third-party app to load arbitrary web content in the WebView of the vulnerable application.